Search

 Get Megadeth's Tone on Your Gear

-Adapt Megadeth's amp settings to your specific guitar, amp, and pedals.
+Get Megadeth's amp settings dialed in for your specific guitar, amp, and pedals.

 Free — no account needed